Takashi Tachibana: Political career

+He worked briefly in Osaka for the once-Democratic Party representative Hiroyuki Moriyama, before becoming a brief supporter of the Your Party.
+He then founded the NHK Receipt Fee Nonpayment Party on the 17th of June in 2013.
+He later changed its name to "The Party to Protect the People from NHK" and became its representative.
+Following this, he ran for a few local offices, including Settsu City Council in 2013, and then the Machida City Council in 2014.
+He lost both, but managed to win a seat on the Funabashi City Council in 2015.
+He resigned from the seat to then run in the 2016 Tokyo gubernatorial election, which he lost and placed 8th in with 0.42% of the vote.

-In November 2017, he won the Katsushika ward assembly election in Tokyo at 2954 votes.
+In November 2017, he won the Katsushika ward assembly election in Tokyo at 2,954 votes.
 On 27 December, the Tokyo District Court dismissed his request to sue the owner of one seg cell phone for the contract of NHK bill collection.
 In June 2018, the Tokyo High Court supported the district court's decision.

 Tachibana leads The Party to Protect the People from NHK, which distributes stickers for the purpose of expelling NHK reception bill collectors.
 He supports scrambled broadcasting of NHK, such that only viewers who want to watch NHK need to pay the broadcast fees.

 Tachibana was elected as a member of Japan's House of Councillors at the election for the House of Councillors at 2019.

 He acknowledged he had bipolar disorder and schizophrenia.

 In May 2020, Tachibana founded the Horiemon New Party.
 Tachibana named the party after entrepreneur Takafumi Horie (who was given the nickname "Horiemon" due to his resemblance to the manga character Doraemon) and uses Horie's likeliness in campaign ads.
 Despite this, Horie has publicly stated that he does not have any connection to the party and that Tachibana used his name and likeliness without his permission.

+Tachibana then used the Horiemon New Party as a platform to run for the 2020 Tokyo gubernatorial election.
+He spent over 9 million yen on candidates for the party, and, as a result, ran three candidates for the office, himself included.
+The two extra candidates were part of a strategy to give Tachibana three times as much space as other candidates, and his name was the only one that appeared on posters for the other two candidates.
+Ultimately, he won 43,912 votes, or 0.72% of the total.
+He placed sixth overall.
+All together, counting the extra two candidates, his party won 0.89% of the vote.